Vadivel-Babu/nextEcommerce/README.md

 ## How to run this app locally

-First,clone the repository:
+1.First,clone the repository:
-Second, run the development server:
+2.Second, run the development server:

 ```bash
 npm install